doctrine/orm/UPGRADE.md

 - `Doctrine\ORM\Mapping\ClassMetadata::$tableGeneratorDefinition`;
 - or `Doctrine\ORM\Mapping\ClassMetadata::isIdGeneratorTable()`.

-## BC Break: Removed possibility to extend the doctrine mapping xml schema with anything

-If you want to extend it now you have to provide your own validation schema.

 ## New method `Doctrine\ORM\EntityManagerInterface#wrapInTransaction($func)`

 Works the same as `Doctrine\ORM\EntityManagerInterface#transactional()` but returns any value returned from `$func` closure rather than just _non-empty value returned from the closure or true_.